-Car Accidents USA
+Car Accidents in the USA

 The United States has the busiest roads with about 280 million vehicles running on the road and 227.5 million drivers with valid licenses.
 The swarming traffic leads to accidents and casualties.
 The deaths with vehicle accidents are in the top ten causes of death.

 The more time you spend in a vehicle, the more possibilities are there to meet an accident.

 The chances of getting into an accident increase, and decrease depending on when, and where you are driving.

 Most Common Car Accidents Spots in the US?